arrownj/odps/intl.en-US/Release Note/Announcements.md

 -   MaxCompute supports partition merging.

     In MaxCompute, a maximum of 60,000 partitions can be created in a table.
 If excessive partitions exist, you can archive data in the data warehouse and merge partitions to reduce the number of partitions.
-When you trigger partition merging, MaxCompute merges multiple partitions in the same table into one partition, migrates their data to the merged partition, and then drops the previous partitions.
+When you trigger partition merging, MaxCompute merges multiple partitions in the same table to one partition, migrates their data to the merged partition, and then drops the previous partitions.
 The following code shows the syntax for merging partitions.
 For more information, see [Partition and column operations](/intl.en-US/Development/SQL/DDL SQL/Partition and column operations.md).

     ```
     ALTER TABLE <tableName> MERGE [IF EXISTS] PARTITION(<predicate>) [, PARTITION(<predicate2>) ...]
 OVERWRITE PARTITION(<fullPartitionSpec>) ;